citusdata/citus_docs/admin_guide/cluster_management.rst

 When administering a Citus cluster it's useful to know what queries users are running, which nodes are involved, and which execution method Citus is using for each query.
 Citus records query statistics in a metadata view called :ref:`citus_stat_statements <citus_stat_statements>`, named analogously to Postgres' `pg_stat_statments <https://www.postgresql.org/docs/current/static/pgstatstatements.html>`_.
 Whereas pg_stat_statements stores info about query duration and I/O, citus_stat_statements stores info about Citus execution methods and shard partition keys (when applicable).

 Citus requires the ``pg_stat_statements`` extension to be installed in order to track query statistics.
-On Citus Cloud this extension will be pre-activated, but on a self-hosted Postgres instance you must load the extension in postgresql.conf via ``shared_preload_libraries``, then create the extension in SQL:
+On our :ref:`cloud_topic` this extension will be pre-activated, but on a self-hosted Postgres instance you must load the extension in postgresql.conf via ``shared_preload_libraries``, then create the extension in SQL:

 .. code-block:: postgresql